 The purpose of the standard is to define the quality requirements of dried bananas at the export control stage after preparation and packaging.

-However, if applied at stages following export, the holder shall be responsible for observing the requirements of the standard.
-The holder/seller of products not in conformity with this standard may not display such products or offer them for sale, or deliver or market them in any other manner.
+However, if applied at stages following export, the legal holder shall be responsible for observing the requirements of the standard.
+The legal holder of products not in conformity with this standard may not display such products or offer them for sale, or deliver or market them in any other manner.

 A. Minimum requirements